fenago/Grokking-Deep-Learning/Lab_14.md

 on data (instead of predefined).
 This lends itself to methods that generally count in one way or another, thus increasing the number of parameters based on the number of items being counted within the data.
-In the supervised setting, for example, a nonparametric model might count the number of times a particular color of streetlight causes cars to “go.”
+In the supervised setting, for example, a nonparametric model might count the number of times a particular color of streetlight causes cars to "go."
 After counting only a few examples, this model would then be able to predict that middle lights always (100%) cause cars to go, and right lights only sometimes (50%) cause cars to go.
 Stop